-40 Tips for Better Sleep on Summer Nights
+40 Effective Tips for Sleeping Better on Sweltering Summer Nights

 Hot tips to keep you cool—all night long.

 Summer nights might be associated with romance and fun, but for some of us, they’re equally linked with tossing and turning, sweating, and lying in bed cursing the heat.
-And even if you are sleeping through the night, the weather could still be affecting you.
-Research published in the Journal of Physiological Anthropology reveals that hot weather can disrupt your slow wave and REM cycles, meaning your quality of sleep is suffering, whether you wake up or not.
+And get this: even if you are sleeping through the night, the weather could still be affecting you.
+Research published in the Journal of Physiological Anthropology revealed that hot weather can disrupt your slow wave and REM cycles, meaning your quality of sleep is suffering, regardless of whether you wake up or not.

 Take a Hot Shower